KELTON BOYTER-GRANT

 Revit, Rhino3D, Grasshopper3D, Photoshop, Illustrator, InDesign, Hand Drawing, Physical Modeling, Laser Cutter, 3D Printing

-UQ Digital Twin Thesis
+UQ Digital Twin

 Masters Thesis